 If you, your partner, one of your children, foster children or non-dependants is disabled, and they ‘regularly’ receive overnight care from someone who does not normally live with you, then that carer can be regarded as needing a bedroom.
 The person requiring the care must be getting either the daily living component of Personal Independence Payment, the middle or high rate care component of Disability Living Allowance, Armed Forces Independence Payment, Attendance Allowance at either rate, or Constant Attendance Allowance.

 Joe is disabled, gets Universal Credit, and lives on his own in a 2 bedroom flat.
 His sister comes to stay with him when his disability causes him problems at night- usually once or twice a week.
-Because he gets standard rate daily living component of Personal Independence Payment and his sister sleeps in the second bedroom when she stays to help him out during the night, he fits the rules that allow his ‘extra’ bedroom so his Universal Credit entitlement will not be reduced by the Bedroom Tax.
+Because he gets standard rate daily living component of Personal Independence Payment and his sister sleeps in the second bedroom when she stays to help him out during the night, he fits the rules that allow an ‘extra’ bedroom for his carer, so his Housing Costs Element will not be reduced by the Bedroom Tax.